CUBRID/cubrid-manual/en/ha.rst

 CUBRID HA synchronizes data among nodes within CUBRID HA groups based on replication logs, So using method that does not generate replication logs may cause data inconsistency among nodes within CUBRID HA groups.

-Therefore, in CUBRID HA environment, it is not recommended to use method.
+Therefore, in CUBRID HA environment, it is not recommended to use method. (e.g. CALL login('dba', '') ON CLASS dbuser;)

 **Standalone Mode**